dextercorley19/MSDS-631-GenAI/HW1.md

 1. **Introduction**: Briefly explain the goal of the assignment and the concept of Beta-VAE.
 2. **Data Preparation**: Show how you downloaded and prepared the CelebA dataset.
 3. **Training**: Include the code to train the Beta-VAE model.
 You may use the `[run.py](https://github.com/AntixK/PyTorch-VAE/blob/master/run.py)` script provided in the repository.
 But you can also use a similar training VAE loop to the one we used in the class.
+Alterntivly you can use the helper notebook [BetaVAE](https://github.com/USFCA-MSDS/MSDS-631-GenAI/blob/main/Beta_VAE_Helper.ipynb) for your starting point.
 4. **Results Analysis**: Visualize the reconstructed images, latent space traversals, and loss curves.
 Discuss your findings.
 5. **Experimentation**: Experiment with different beta values and analyze their impact on the results.